serde-rs/serde-rs.github.io/_src/enum-representations.md

 tuple variants, newtype variants, and unit variants.

 In JSON and other self-describing formats, the externally tagged representation is often not ideal for readability.
-Serde provides attributes to select two other possible representations.
+Serde provides attributes to select three other possible representations.

 ## Internally tagged